What is Dry Needling?

 Proper dry needling of a myofascial trigger point will elicit a local twitch response (LTR), which is an involuntary spinal cord reflex in which the muscle fibers in the taut band of muscle contract.
 The LTR indicates the proper placement of the needle in a trigger point.
 The twitch response has a biochemical characteristic of which likely affects the reaction of the muscle, symptoms and response of the tissue.
 Along with the health of the tissue, the expertise of the practitioner can also attribute to the variation of discomfort and outcome.
 Reproduction of the patient’s pain can be a helpful diagnostic tool for the practitioner.
 Patients generally describe responses to LTR anywhere from deep ache, cramping to pain.
 Dry needling is not limited to just muscle tissue, dry needling can be used on ligaments and tendon to decrease pain and expedite healing.

 Physical therapist are trained and certified to perform trigger point dry needling in the state of Virginia.
-Dr. Gordon, Mr. Han, Dr Yon, and Dr. Freeman are all trained and certified.
+Dr. Gordon, Mr. Han, Dr Yon, Dr. Freeman, and Dr. Ritano are all trained and certified.

 Please contact our office for dry needling information and cost.